moise-mulungu/My_blog_app/README.md

 ## Description

-> On this milestone, I added both index and show meethod views.
+> On this milestone, I added Post and Comment forms on behalf of current_user method.

 ## Built With